sherwaldeepesh/AI_Voice_Agent/README.md

 - Language Model (LLM)
 - Text-to-Speech (TTS)

-We then optimized the experience by leveraging WebRTC through Livekit to enable low-latency, real-time communication.
+We optimised the experience by leveraging WebRTC through Livekit to enable low-latency, real-time communication.
 The result is a conversational AI voice agent capable of understanding and responding to voice inputs in real-time.

 ## Features